 Environmental Justice Public Participation Policy

-The Environmental Justice Public Participation Policy is a critical part of DEP's environmental justice work, providing guidelines for DEP's approach to permit applications and outlining our permit review process in Environmental Justice Areas.
+The Environmental Justice Public Participation Policy is a critical part of DEP's environmental justice work, providing guidelines for DEP's approach to public engagement for permit application reviews in Environmental Justice Areas.
 Communities where 20 percent of residents live below the federal poverty line and/or 30 percent are non-white minorities are defined as Environmental Justice Areas in the policy.

 The policy was created to increase engagement in EJ Areas and ensure those communities have the opportunity to participate and be involved in a meaningful manner throughout the permitting process when regulated activities are proposed in their neighborhood or when existing facilities expand their operations.